The bust of ethnically Berber Roman Emperor Macrinus, Capitoline Museums, Rome.

 It has been proven by archaeogenetics that the ancient Egyptians had less sub-Saharan admixture than even Egypt’s modern Caucasoid inhabitants which still have fairly little.
 Most of this admixture was introduced after the Islamic era though some undoubtedly occured in more ancient times.

-It can be demonstrated that the Biblical Philistines (descendants of Mizraim, the Egyptian patriarch) are one and the same people as the Minoans of Crete.
-Demonstrably these Philistines were Caucasoid Mediterranean stock very similar to their southerly Egyptian cousins.
+It can be demonstrated that the Biblical Caphtorim and Philistines (descendants of Mizraim, the Egyptian patriarch) are one and the same people as the Minoans of Crete.
+Demonstrably these people were Caucasoid Mediterranean stock very similar to their southerly Egyptian cousins.